-MLN123 Conversational Spanish 2 cr. hr.

-Students learn how to communicate in general conversation with Spanish speakers.
-This class is intended for English-speaking students who need practical skills for immediate application in travel or work.
+MLN123 Conversational Spanish Students learn how to communicate in general conversation with Spanish speakers.
+This class is intended for English-

 MLN153 German I 5 cr. hr.
 Introduction to the German language.
 Emphasis is placed on auditory comprehension, basic speech production, reading comprehension, and composition.
 Grammar and vocabulary are taught through direct instruction, but the focus is on using German as a means of communication.
 Present, informal future, and preterit tenses will be introduced.